pingcap/docs/user-defined-variables.md

 ## MySQL compatibility

-The `SELECT ...
-INTO <variable>` syntax is supported in MySQL but not in TiDB.
-Other than this the syntax supported by MySQL and TiDB is identical.
+Except for `SELECT ...
+INTO <variable>`, the syntax supported in MySQL and TiDB is identical.

 For more information, see [User-Defined Variables in MySQL](https://dev.mysql.com/doc/refman/5.7/en/user-variables.html).